jalimena/LLPFCCTutorial/README.md

 The code for this step is in `FCCAnalyses/examples/FCCee/bsm/LLPs/DisplacedHNL/analysis_final.py`.
 Open this file in github or in the terminal with your favorite editor and take a look.
 Notice the parameters that can be set, including the **procesList** and **cutList**.
 Notice the format for how you define a histogram.

 **You can run over the small Zee sample you made in Step 1, or you can run over larger samples that were previously produced.
-To run over the larger samples that are in `/eos/experiment/fcc/ee/analyses/case-studies/bsm/LLPs/HNLs/`, I suggest you do them one at a time (comment out the others in `processList` in `analysis_final.py`).
-The Zee and Ztautau samples will take about 10 min each, but the others are quite big and perhaps take too much time.**
+To run over the larger samples that are in `/eos/experiment/fcc/ee/analyses/case-studies/bsm/LLPs/HNLs/output_stage1/`, I suggest you do them one at a time (comment out the others in `processList` in `analysis_final.py`).
+The Zee and Ztautau samples will take about 10 min each, but the other backgrounds are quite big and perhaps take too much time.
+The signal HNL samples should be pretty quick.**

 **To run this step, do:**
 ```